-In 2020 and 2021, the company did not distribute mandatory dividend as it reported a negative financial result (loss).
+In 2021, the subsidiary did not distribute mandatory dividend as it reported a negative financial result (loss).

 2.10.
 Property, plant and equipment

 Property, plant and equipment, including permanent plants (fixed tangible assets) are presented in the consolidated financial statements at revalued amount less the accumulated depreciation and impairment losses in value.